ilsao/personal-notes/Math/Linear Algebra/Determinants.md

 6. (!)
 Show that evaluating the determinant of an $n \times n$ matrix by cofactors involves $(n!-1)$ additions and $\sum_{k=1}^{n-1} \frac{n!}{k!}$ multiplications.

 Sol:
-I have no idea how to solve this question...
+I have no idea how to solve this problem...

 7. (!)
 Let $B_{j}$ denote the matrix obtained by replacing the $j$th column of the identity matrix with a vector $\mathbf{b}=(b_{1},\dots b_{n})^{T}$.
 Prove that $b_{j}=\det(B_{j})\quad \text{for }j=1,\dots ,n$.